 So what is IoT exactly?

 In its most simple form, IoT is a connection between any device and the internet.
-What this connection does is it allows for devices to communicate with each other, the internet, and with the user.
-With the help of the web, regular, everyday devices become “smart”.
+What this connection does is it allows devices to communicate with each other, the internet, and with the user.
+With the help of the web, regular, everyday devices become “smart.”
 Having your devices communicate with each other will make daily routines so much easier.
-For example, your alarm could be connected with your kitchen appliances and car, turning on what you need for breakfast like a toaster or coffee machine and also warming up your car once it goes off in the morning.
+For example, your alarm could be connected to your kitchen appliances and car, turning on what you need for breakfast, like a toaster or coffee machine and also warming up your car once it goes off in the morning.

-IOT can have a massive impact in the health industry, having up to date and specific data can help to save a person’s life.
+IoT can have a massive impact on the health industry.
+Having up-to-date and specific data can help to save a person’s life.
 Using remote monitoring, a patient with a pacemaker could have that device feeding back information to their physician, which could alert them to any issues and make adjustments as needed.
 IoT can provide information for more than just pacemakers; it can also be used to monitor hearing aids, blood pressure, general health, and much more.
 One of the biggest opportunities for IoT to pair with health care is with wearable devices that track physical activity and sleep patterns.
-It can change the way that we administer healthcare, and ultimately improve patients’ lives through more informed decisions assisted by accurate data.
+It can change the way that we administer healthcare and ultimately improve patients’ lives through more informed decisions assisted by accurate data.